This post contains affiliate links. Please see our disclosure policy.

 In this version, sourdough discard is mixed together with a little water, salt, baking powder and scallions (green onions or spring onions) to create crispy, savory pancakes that will make your mouth water!

-Flat lay of ingredients necessary to make sourdough discard scallion pancakes.
+Labeled ingredients to make sourdough scallion pancakes.

 Dipping Sauce